 Like me, you may have a handful of local waters known for pumping out small hammer-handle pike, but quite often there is a trophy fish swimming among the smaller specimens.
 You just have to be willing to sacrifice lots of hits to connect with any gators swimming in your favorite fishing hole.
 But seeing a 40-plus-inch northern pike shaking its head at the end of my line makes it all worthwhile.

-1. Large Baitfish: In rivers and streams, a healthy population of suckers, white perch, or carp will keep northerns well fed and growing.
+In rivers and streams, a healthy population of suckers, white perch, or carp will keep northerns well fed and growing.
 In lakes and ponds, good numbers of panfish, herring, shad, or ciscoes provide the necessary calories that yield larger fish.
-Pike will eat almost anything, including birds and rodents, but a few stray ducklings and mice a season aren’t enough to boost pike from hammer-handle to goliath status.
+Pike will eat almost anything, including birds and rodents, but a few stray ducklings and mice each season aren’t enough to boost pike from hammer-handle to goliath status.

 Northern pike are ambush predators that almost always relate to structure, with tall, thick weeds being their preferred hangout.
 Large weedbeds in the 5- to 10-foot depth range with defined edges are prime habitat, as they allow fish to sit on the weedline and catch prey moving in and out of the bed.

 Smaller fish may be plentiful in shallow weedbeds during the warm months, but pike are technically a coldwater species.
 Waters with trophy fish usually have areas at least 15 feet deep where the big girls can find cooler temperatures during the summer heat.